 This was the same thing I realized with the whole Facebook algorithm slap-in-the-face.
 I knew that even if I couldn’t duplicate the growth on Twitter, I should be diversifying our reach as well as having an alternative way of staying connected with our audience.
 Little did I know that not only would we recreate the hyper growth on Facebook, we would surpass it by several 1,000%.

 Click to learn more

-We announced on our Facebook page that we were launching our Twitter profile in February of 2016.
+We announced that we were launching our Twitter profile in February of 2016 on our Facebook page.
 We noticed a few faithful Facebook followers came over to Twitter to follow us.
 But for the most part, we saw very little excitement around our Twitter launch.
 To be honest, I wasn’t that excited either.
-I liked Twitter for personal use, but really didn’t see how we could stand out in any real way.
+I liked Twitter for personal use but really didn’t see how we could stand out in any real way.

 The early lack of enthusiasm our followers showed us by not joining us on Twitter did not help my skepticism.
 What I would learn later (and what you will learn later too in this book) is that just because your current followers don’t rush to your other platforms doesn’t mean they don’t care about you.
 It just means that they don’t want to leave their current platform.

 When someone is using a social media app, they are expecting an experience.
 Even if they don’t know what that experience is, they expect a certain level of satisfaction.
 When users of Instagram are scrolling through the images and stories, they are looking for visually appealing content.
 Trying to drive those users to Twitter which is largely text-based, is asking for a lot for a casual fan of your brand or business.